tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/array_ops.md

 DEPRECATED: use split_v; split_v rename to split happening soon.

-Splits a tensor into `num_split` tensors along one dimension.

 Splits `value` along dimension `axis` into `num_or_size_splits` smaller tensors.
 Requires that `num_or_size_splits` evenly divide `value.shape[axis]`.